dgc-network/Learning-Digitalcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 _We had to choose a hardware-wallet platform too, for this HWI demonstration.
 Our choice was the Ledger, which has long been our testbed for hardware wallets.
 Please see [HWI's device support info](https://github.com/digitalcoin-core/HWI/blob/master/README.md#device-support) for a list of other supported devices.
 If you use a device other than a Ledger, you'll need to assess your own solutions for preparing it for usage on the Testnet, but otherwise you should be able to continue with the course as written._

-If you are working with Bitcoins on your Ledger, you probably won't need to do anything.
+If you are working with Digitalcoins on your Ledger, you probably won't need to do anything.
 (But we don't suggest that for use with this course).

 To work with Testnet coins, as suggested by this course, you'll need to make a few updates: